hwz/chirp/module-2/readme.md

 </html>
 ```

-Now, let's go in and connect this up to our angular app.
+Now, let's go in and connect this up to our Angular app.

 First things first, we'll need to include the Angular files.
 The easiest and quickest way to grab the core files is the [Google CDN](https://docs.angularjs.org/misc/downloading).
 We'll also include our `chirpApp.js` file.
 Next, we'll add the `ng-app` directive to the top-level element of our app to bootstrap our`chirpApp` module to it.
 In this case, that'd be the `<body>` tag.
-While we're at it, we should also add  `ng-controller` directive to the top level of the main section and point it to our `mainController`.
+While we're at it, we should also add the `ng-controller` directive to the top level of the main section and point it to our `mainController`.

 ```html
 <!--main.html-->